Book Club / Culture

 Passport?
 Packed.
 SPF?
 Slathered.
 All that’s left is the most essential travel companion of all: a very good book (or five).

-Whether you're sun-dazed on the Amalfi coast or cooling off in a Parisian park with a citron pressé, there’s something uniquely indulgent about reading on holiday – no deadlines, no distractions, just you and the story.
-From cult-classic novellas to steamy modern love affairs, our 2025 edit of summer reads has been handpicked to suit every kind of Euro escape.
+Whether you're sun-dazed in the Northern Rivers or cooling off on the Perth coast with a crisp spritz, there’s something uniquely indulgent about reading on holiday – no deadlines, no distractions, just you and the story.
+From cult-classic novellas to steamy modern love affairs, our 2025 edit of summer reads has been handpicked to suit every kind of hot-weathered escape.
 Expect glamorous affairs, poetic introspection, and more than one narrator spiralling under the Mediterranean sun.

 These are the titles we’re tucking into our carry-ons, stuffing in our straw totes, and pulling out beach-side.
 Warning: they may lead to impromptu bookstore visits and long, wine-fuelled conversations with strangers.
 Below, find your literary itinerary.